BiplopDey/katas-java/README.md

 # Katas

-This repository haz diferents types of Katas to practice the Domain logic using TDD.
+This repository has diferents types of Katas to practice the Domain logic using TDD.

 ### Objective of these katas :movie_camera:
 The objective of these Katas is using TDD practice OOP (Abstraction, Encapsulation, Inheritance, Polymorphism and Interfaces), class relations,  Java Api(Junit 5, Mockito, Lambda) and SOLID.